A Fast Solver for Interpolating Stochastic Differential Equation Diffusion Models for Speech Restoration: Acknowledgements

 \section{Acknowledgements}

-Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) 498394658; by the Federal Ministry for Economic Affairs and Climate Action (Bundesministerium für Wirtschaft und Klimaschutz), Zentrales Innovationsprogramm Mittelstand (ZIM), Germany, within the project FKZ KK5528802VW4; and by the German Federal Ministry of Research, Technology and Space (BMFTR) under grant agreement No. 01IS24072A (COMFORT).
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) 498394658, 545210893; by the Federal Ministry for Economic Affairs and Climate Action (Bundesministerium f\"ur Wirtschaft und Klimaschutz), Zentrales Innovationsprogramm Mittelstand (ZIM), Germany, within the project FKZ KK5528802VW4; and by the German Federal Ministry of Research, Technology and Space (BMFTR) under grant agreement No. 01IS24072A (COMFORT).

-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR projects f101ac.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg (FAU) under the NHR projects f101ac.
 NHR funding is provided by federal and Bavarian state authorities.
-NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) - 440719683.